rieckpil/progmot/content/post/writing-a-book-remotely.md

 This way of working felt way more convenient than using a PDF reader, making comments and annotations to the file, and then sending it over to the owner of the changes.

-After the review was completed by both co-authors (six eye principle), we integrated the change into the `preview` branch to collect multiple chapters for the next release.
-Once every two months or so, we created the next work in progress release by merging the changes to the `main` branch.
+After the review had been completed by both co-authors (six-eyes principle), we integrated the change into the `preview` branch to collect multiple chapters for the next release.
+Once every two months or so, we created the next work-in-progress release by merging the changes to the `main` branch.

-All that's left is to click the release button inside Leanpub to build a new digital version of our eBook.
-Theoretically, we can even automate this and publish a new release for the `main` branch on each commit.
+All that's left to do then is to click the release button inside Leanpub to build a new digital version of our eBook.
+Theoretically, we could even automate this and publish a new release for the `main` branch on each commit.

 ## Getting the First Readers aka.
 Early Feedback 📖

-Given the fact that we had figured out how to sell the eBook and how to write it, we now had to start writing the eBook.
+Given the fact that we had figured out how to sell the eBook and how to write it, we now had to start, well, actually writing the eBook.

-We naturally found how to split the work and who would write what based on our own interests.
+We found how to split the work and who would write what based on our own interests naturally.
 While Björn and I were more focused on implementing features for the sample application and connecting various AWS services, Tom was more into the CI/CD and infrastructure setup.

 While we had a rough idea and an early draft for our planned table of contents, we adjusted our plans along the way.